+A Guide to Rational Living (1975) suggests that it is our irrational thoughts and beliefs which are the root cause behind most of the emotional disturbances that we experience.
 The author, Albert Ellis (1913 – 2007) was one of the most influential psychotherapists to have lived.
-He pioneered Rational Emotive Behavior Therapy (REBT) which gained widespread popularity in the 1960s and is the foundation for this book.
+He pioneered Rational Emotive Behavior Therapy (REBT) which gained widespread popularity in the 1960s and is the foundation of this book.

 Read this book summary in 5 Minutes

 - “People and things are not in themselves upsetting.
 Rather, it is our telling ourselves that they are upsetting which upsets us.”

 - “Rational living, like all aspects, is a process, an ongoing attempt, an experiment; it is hardly a product or a final result.”

 - The aim of adopting rationality is not to be more happy, but rather –to straighten out one’s thinking so that one is chronically less unhappy.

 - Irrational philosophies: “Isn’t it terrible that…?”
 “Wouldn’t it be awful if… ?”

 - Dispute irrational philosophies: “Why would it be so terrible that…?”
 “Would it really be so awful if…?”

 - The three musts that hold us back: (1) I must do well, (2) you must treat me well and (3) the world must be easy.